 More information about giftedness and exceptional abilities can be found at Conceptualising Giftedness - Te hiringa i ngā pūmanawa

-Gifted learners and learners with exceptional abilities have wide ranging skills and interests so the types of opportunities you want to take part in will also be unique to you and your whānau, hapu and iwi.
-It can mean you working alone or with a group of gifted peers.
+Gifted learners and learners with exceptional abilities have wide ranging skills and interests so the types of opportunities you want to take part in will also be unique to you and your whānau, hapu or iwi.
+It can mean you are working alone or with a group of gifted peers.

 Opportunities will probably be above and beyond what happens in your usual learning environment.
 Examples could include a cultural opportunity.
 This could be something oratory, for example Ngā Manu Kōrero, or performing arts like Kapa Haka.
-Your opportunity might involve the arts or design or researching something in depth with a scientist.
+Your opportunity might involve the arts, design creating something digitally with an expert or researching something in depth with a scientist.

 Applications for an award need to set out how the award will help you or your group.